Western Waterfront Development

 Western’s commitment was raised to another level when it made the first step to acquiring property in the Bellingham Waterfront District.
 On June 14, 2013, the WWU Board of Trustees approved a Memorandum of Understanding authorizing President Bruce Shepard to transfer ownership of a Western property located at the corner of Hannegan Road and Bakerview Road in Bellingham into Western Crossing Development.
 WCD, a non-profit corporation created by WWU and the Port of Bellingham, has put the property up for sale with proceeds of the sale being used to purchase property in the Bellingham Waterfront District.
 That property is composed of six acres located in the Institutional Mixed Use Zone, which the Port of Bellingham is transferring into Western Crossing.

 Indeed, what was once just a vision is becoming a step closer to reality.
-Despite severe cuts in state funding support of more than 50 percent between 2009 and 2012, Western has continued to plan for a facility and programming at the Bellingham waterfront that will further enhance its ability to meets its strategic goals which are:
+Despite severe cuts in state funding support of more than 50 percent between 2009 and 2012, Western has continued to plan for a facility and programming at the Bellingham waterfront that will further enhance its ability to meet its strategic goals which are:

 - Build upon Western's strengths to address critical needs in the State of Washington.